RideWise

 2. Compare Both Apps — Every Time

-During surge periods, there's roughly a 40% chance one app is significantly cheaper.
-Lyft tends to cap surge around 2x while Uber can hit 3–5x on busy nights.
+During surge periods the two apps price independently, so one is often meaningfully cheaper than the other.
+Lyft has historically capped surge more conservatively, while Uber multipliers can climb higher on busy nights.
 Take 30 seconds to check both before booking — it could save you $20–$40.

 3. Wait 15–20 Minutes After Peak